pleo-io/frontend-challenge/README.md

 - The use of any libraries or frameworks as long as you can explain to us why you chose them.
 - A brief description of your project.
 How long did it take?
 Which part was the hardest to implement?
 What functionalities are you most proud of?

+**Note**: We strongly suggest using react to implement your solution since it is part of our stack.

 ## Nice to have
 Want to go the extra mile?
 Here's few suggestion of things we'd like to see (or go crazy and implement what you think will impress us).
 - Responsive design